How Christian Parents and Teachers Can Talk To Children About Gender Identity

 So, what are we to do?
 How can we remain biblically faithful, grounded in reality, and missionally minded as we prepare our children to live in this strange new world?

-In this article, I have summarized several major points from my webinar with Dr. Christopher Yuan, author of Holy Sexuality and the Gospel.
 These concepts can help equip us as parents and teachers to think clearly about this topic for ourselves and then translate them into conversations with our kids.

 How Do You Explain Gender To A Child?